 Customizing a proposal won't prevent you from using a lot of the same pages in multiple proposals.
 Of course you'll do that, because much of the information you provide about your products and services will be of interest to all your potential clients.
 Creating a customized proposal simply means that you target each proposal to a specific client's needs.
 Always keep this in mind: a proposal is a sales document intended to convince clients to give you their business or persuade grant committees to award the funding you seek.

 The introduction section in a proposal usually consists of a Cover Letter and a Title Page.
 Print your Cover Letter on your company letterhead, and keep it concise; just explain who you are and provide your contact information.
 A Title Page is precisely that: a page that introduces your proposal and names the specific project you are discussing.
-Some examples might be "Proposed Health Insurance Policies for GTS Corporation," "Traveling Medical Screening Services for Rural Areas," or "Proposal to Set Up an Emergency Medical Clinic in Maxus County."
+Some examples might be "Proposal to Manufacture N95 Masks and Protective Wear," "Proposed Health Insurance Policies for GTS Corporation," "Traveling Medical Screening Services for Rural Areas," or "Proposal to Set Up an Emergency Medical Clinic in Maxus County."

 If you are writing a complex proposal, you may need to preface the rest of the proposal with a detailed summary (often called an Executive Summary or a Client Summary) - that's basically a summary list of your most important points.
 Next, you'll write a section focused on the client.
 Here you will show your understanding of your client's needs and concerns.
 In this section, your goal is to describe your prospective client's requirements, needs, and concerns.
 You will include pages that discuss issues of interest to that particular client, such as Privacy, Insurance, Cost Management, Protocols, Conditions, Special Needs, and so forth.
 This section is all about your client.